apache/flink-web/_posts/2022-05-01-release-table-store-0.1.0.md

 In this preview version, as shown in the architecture above:

-* Users can use Flink to insert data into the Table Store, supporting not only CDC stream inserts from the database, but also batch inserts from the offline data warehouse.
+* Users can use Flink to insert data into the Table Store, either by streaming the change log captured from databases, or by loading the data in batches from the other stores like data warehouses.
-* Users can use Flink to stream query the table store, users can also use Flink or Hive or other engines to batch/OLAP query the table store.
+* Users can use Flink to query the table store in different ways, including streaming queries and Batch/OLAP queries.
+It is also worth noting that users can also use other engines such as Apache Hive to query from the table store.
-* Table Store uses a hybrid storage architecture, using Lake Store to store historical data and Queue system (Kafka integration is currently supported) to store incremental data, and provides incremental snapshots for hybrid streaming reads.
+* Under the hood, table Store uses a hybrid storage architecture, using a Lake Store to store historical data and a Queue system (Apache Kafka integration is currently supported) to store incremental data.
+It provides incremental snapshots for hybrid streaming reads.
-* Table Store's Lake Store stores data as columnar files on file system / object store, uses the LSM Structure for a large amount of data updates and high performance queries.
+* Table Store's Lake Store stores data as columnar files on file system / object store, and uses the LSM Structure to support a large amount of data updates and high performance queries.

 Many thanks for the inspiration of the following systems: [Apache Iceberg](https://iceberg.apache.org/) and [RocksDB](http://rocksdb.org/).